090988ansarikashif/hello-world/Installation.md

 See https://hub.docker.com/r/wonderfall/searx/ for more informations.

-It's also possible to build searx from the embedded Dockerfile (could be lighter).
+It's also possible to build searx from the embedded Dockerfile.
 ```
 git clone https://github.com/asciimoo/searx.git
 cd searx